hfhbd/serviceloader-gradle-plugin/README.md

-# serviceloader-gradle-plugin
+# serviceloader

-A Gradle plugin generating and validating your service providers.
+A Kotlin compiler and ksp plugin that generate and validate your service providers.

+The Kotlin compiler plugin does not support Java source code.
+In this case, you need to use the ksp plugin.

 ## Usage